 Calculating Food Cost for each menu item might not be as fun as writing the menu descriptions.
 But this is critical analysis that's necessary to determine prices and profits, help reduce food waste and curtail over-ordering.
 Food costs are a foundational data point to guide your menu engineering analysis.

 List all ingredients involved in a specific dish.
 Don’t forget the cooking oil, seasonings, and garnishes.

 Based on what you pay for each item, calculate the cost of each ingredient in a dish.
-If an onion costs 25 cents, and each one yields eight slices, the onion cost for a dish that includes two slices would be six cents.
+If a single onion costs 24 cents, and each one yields eight slices, the onion cost for a dish that includes two slices would be six cents.

 Compile delivery fees, interest, return charges, or other expenses related to purchasing foods and inventory.
 DO NOT include labor costs.